 Digital transformation is here to stay and, for it to work, it is not enough to launch a website and a couple of social networks.
 You have to build an entire business mindset for these media to communicate with each other.
 But the result will be a strong brand position and measurable business results.

 With digital internationalization, it is the same.
 It isn’t worth translating a website into another language and producing content for other countries if, as a company, you don’t adopt strategies together and build business values that are truly international.

 This implies knowing the laws of traditional internationalization, since it implies hiring people from different countries and dealing with consumption policies that vary from one territory to another.

 If a company doesn’t become educated on these issues, it is destined to fail.

-Google may be the king of information, but as we get deeper into the practices and its rules of the game, the more we have to master the laws, taxes and other policies of the world.
+Google may be the king of information, but as we get deeper into the practices and the rules of the game, the more we have to master the laws, taxes, and other policies of the world.

 This is how we began the third internationalization: Rock’s acquisition of the American firm ScribbleLive in 2019, which led to our triumphant entry into the United States market in 2020.

 Although we had already built dynamics to work among Latin Americans, we were going to face at that time not only the change in business decision-making.
 We were also about to face a corporate cultural change.
 This began a new phase of our Cultural Intelligence.
 This term applies to those who initiate an internationalization to gain global relevance — and a change in the way in which marketing is executed.

 Today, Rock Content is composed of more than 20 nationalities working together for our three main markets: Brazil, Mexico and the United States.; We are inherently aware that we communicate with many more countries and our practices reflect this globalization.